-It was almost noon by the time we rose from this pleasant resting place.
-Although we had walked from Bligny to Pont d’Ouche last time, we had gone on the road, as it had been a rainy day.
+It was almost noon by the time we rose from this pleasant pause.
+Although we had walked from Bligny to Pont d’Ouche last time, we had gone on the road, as it had been such a rainy day.

-This time we resolved to follow the marked walking track, which left the bitumen at the village of Thorey, about half an hour from the Pont.
+This time we resolved to follow the marked walking track, which left the bitumen at the village of Thorey, about half an hour from the Pont d’Ouche.

 We passed a few antiquated houses clinging to the slope, then an open meadow.
 Rain clouds were chasing us up the hill, and even sent down a few drops before we plunged into a dense, overarching birch forest.